politie/ngx-formkit/README.md

 [![Build and Deploy](https://github.com/politie/ngx-formkit/actions/workflows/build-deploy.yml/badge.svg?branch=master)](https://github.com/politie/ngx-formkit/actions/workflows/build-deploy.yml)

 FormKit is an Angular Library built to make form handling in Angular a breeze.
 It allows you to create strongly typed forms in your code, without the hassle of working with templates.
-FormKit provides a `FormComponent` component that you can use to display the form and respond to events.
-It provides methods to call FormKit logic from within your host component, by using the `FormComponent` as a [@ViewChild](https://angular.io/api/core/ViewChild) reference.
+FormKit provides a `<formkit-form>` component that you can use to display the form and respond to events.
+It provides methods to call FormKit logic from within your host component, by using the `<formkit-form>` component as a [@ViewChild](https://angular.io/api/core/ViewChild) reference.

 Since the FormKit library is built on top of [Angular Reactive Forms](https://angular.io/guide/reactive-forms), you can use all the built in [Validators](https://angular.io/api/forms/Validators) as well as [custom validator functions](https://angular.io/guide/form-validation#adding-custom-validators-to-reactive-forms).
 FormKit has dynamic and conditional callback functions per defined `Field`, like: